 The Constitution and Bylaws of the Wild Sheep Society provide as follows:

-c) To unit sportsmen with one purpose, the safeguarding of these natural resources for future generations.
+(c) To unite sportsmen with one purpose, the safeguarding of these natural resources for future generations.

-b) Subject to Article 1 a), when a member pays their annual membership dues he or she will be entitled to enjoy all rights and privileges of membership.
+b) Subject to Article 1) a), when a member pays their annual membership dues he or she will be entitled to enjoy all rights and privileges membership.

-c) A new member will be eligible to vote at the annual meeting providing that they have been a member of the Society for 30 days prior to the annual general meeting.
+c) A new member will be eligible to vote at the Annual General Meeting provided that they have been a member of the Society for 30 (thirty) days prior to the Annual Meeting.

 b) Only members in good standing shall be entitled to hold office, nominate candidates or have the right to vote at any meeting of this organization.

-c) Members cease to be in good standing when they are delinquent by 60 days or more in paying annual dues.
+c) Members cease to be in good standing when they are delinquent by 60 days of more in paying annual dues.

-d) A member can also cease to be in good standing by breaking provincial or federal laws and by being convicted of such crimes.
+d) A member can also cease to be in good standing by breaking Provincial or Federal Laws and by being convicted of such crimes.
 A majority vote at a general meeting may suspend or expel a member from the Society.
-These also hold true for the removal of directors and officers.
+These also hold true or the removal of directors and officers.

 a) The annual dues for membership shall be payable on or before the annual expire date of one’s own membership card.